- About Our School

 Although a broad curriculum is essential, at Holy Trinity we place equal value on the development of personal attributes and student well-being.
 A good education not only provides our young people with choice as they move on from education, but it also empowers them to work within a wider community, being able to participate and contribute effectively.
 Therefore, at Holy Trinity we do not compromise on time given to the development of self and have several well established student groups that enable our students to have a voice, as well as a network of peer support.
 The ethos of the school is one of caring and consideration for others and where kindness and individuality are celebrated.
 Students are allowed to be themselves and engage in an environment where ‘it is cool to learn’ and is reflected in our school motto, ‘Attend, Aspire, Achieve’.

 Mrs P. Leek-Wright

 Who to talk to about Safeguarding at Holy Trinity

-Mrs J Green - Associate Headteacher & DSL
+Mrs J Green - Associate Headteacher & Deputy DSL for Phase 3

 In order to support awareness of CSE and Online Safety, please find attached a link to the PACE campaign which offers support and information for parents. https://paceuk.info/